SkylineCommunications/dataminer-docs-connectors/connector/doc/Kratos_RF_Switching_System.md

 The connector communicates with the system using commands and responses to set or retrieve information related to system operation modes, RF switch positions, and device statuses.
 Monitoring and operational details are distributed across the following pages:

-- **General:** Displays system-wide operational information, including redundancy modes, operation modes, and alarms.
+- **General**: Displays system-wide operational information, including redundancy modes, operation modes, and alarms.
-- **HPA (High Power Amplifier):** Focuses on High Power Amplifier statuses, including alarms and inhibit statuses for SSPA devices.
+- **HPA (High Power Amplifier)**: Focuses on HPA status information, including alarms and inhibit statuses for SSPA devices.
-- **Switch State and Positions:** Provides details about RF switch positions, their statuses, and related control options.
+- **Switch State and Positions**: Provides details about RF switch positions, their statuses, and related control options.

 To monitor the communication between the element and the device, you can use the built-in Stream Viewer tool in DataMiner: